RamashrayS/ramashrays.github.io/content/archive/my-utopian-dream.md

 title: "A Utopian Dream"
 type: "Article"
 date: "Jun 17, 2026"
-excerpt: "An exploration of an ideal world powered by open-source science, decentralized compute, and clean intelligence.
-Can we build a collaborative future?"
+excerpt: "My hypothetical utopian world that I want you to see"
 tags: ["science", "open-source", "philosophy", "technology"]
 ---

+***Disclaimer:***
-Disclaimer: I dont want to hurt anyones personal, philosophical or spiritual ideology (Please pardon me if I do so by any chance).
-This article doesnt promotoe hate to any individual or community rather it only wants to bring our species even closer*
+I dont want to hurt anyones personal, philosophical or spiritual ideology (Please pardon me if I do so by any chance).
+This article doesnt promotoe hate to any individual or community rather it only wants to bring our species even closer

 I wanted to share this very hypothetical utopian idea I have in my mind for some while.
 Recently out of nowhere I have discussed this idea with a bunch of friends and family as well, and wanted to share the overall gist of it.